serendipity-zk/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: kanzhu@umich.edu
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I﻿ am a senior undergraduate student majoring in Computer Engineering at the University of Michigan.

+My research interests are data center application optimizations and microarchitecture optimizations.
+I am also interested in Accelerators and Operating Systems.

+I am applying for Fall 2023 Ph.D. programs, and I expect to graduate in Summer 2023.
+Please consider me if you are recruiting.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "" "newtab" >}}resumé{{< /staticref >}}.